PreferredAI/Mining-Utility-Maximizing-Prices-for-Mixed-Bundles/README.md

 ```

 ## Usage
-To obtain the results in Table II, run
+To obtain the results in Table 2, run
 ```bash
 python experiment_baseline_comparison.py
 ```